 Date Submitted

-To: Registrar

-• ducation record maintained in the following office(s):
+To: Registrar I wish to inspect my educatior record maintained in the following office(s):

-Print Name (Student)

 Address:

 Tel

 To: Student

-Your request for inspe ection of your record was received on (date).
+Your request for inspection of our record was received on (date).
 The requested record will be available for review on (date).

 School Official's Signature

 To: Registrar

-or have been informed of the contents of the requested education record identified above and am satisfied with it teness.
+I have inspected and/or have accuracy and completeness. een informed of the contents of the requested education record identified above and am satisfi ied with its

 Date Student's Signature

 To: Registrar

-or have been informed of the contents of the requested education record identified above and am not satisfied witl pleteness for the following reason(s):
+I have inspected and/or have its accuracy and completenes een informed of the contents of the requested education record identified above and am not sat for the following reason(s): tisfied with

-Date Student's Signature